hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 You do not necessarily have to write comments, instead you should *strive* for descriptive names when creating functions or variables.

-Comments should be written in the following format
 ```cpp
 // For single-line comments, use '//' and use a space before starting your comment.
 /*